sarkistlt/webhook-github-n-slack/README.md

     slack: {
         url: 'https://hooks.slack.com/services/******/******/***********', //slack webhook URL
         channel: 'development',
-        projectName: 'name',
+        projectName: 'name'
+    },
+    port: 5254,,
     exec: ['npm run restart', 'NODE_ENV=production webpack'] // pass any shell comand/s, it will run after function was execute by event or schedule
-    },
-    port: 5254,
     schedule: ['1d', '18:00']
     //first argument 'interval' has to be string as following: ```'12345(ms || s || m || h || d)'```, second, 'time' has to be string as following: ```'23:30'```
 };